domoritz/line-density/Readme.md

 );
 ```

-The density function takes an optional canvas as the fourth parameter.
+The density function takes an optional canvas as the fourth parameter (for use with https://github.com/Automattic/node-canvas).

 ## Related Repositories